Abdul-AZ/Ainan/README.md

 # Supported Platforms

-At the moment it only runs on windows.
+The project current only works on Windows.
+Experimental support for archlinux is under development and is integrated in CI.

-There are plans for linux and mac support.
+There are plans to support more linux distributions and possiby even mac at some point.
+However this is not the focus currently.

 # Building the Project
 The project is built using [CMake](https://cmake.org/) with the usual CMake workflow.